rajatsingla/blaketidwell.github.io/source/articles/2015-08-16-keeping-your-app-from-flying-off-of-the-rails-with-bdd.html.markdown

 $ bundle exec guard
 ```

-If all goes as expected, you should now be able to save a spec file, and trigger
+If all goes as expected, saving a spec file should now trigger a test run for
-a test run for only that file.
-This works only for files suffixed with `_spec`,
+only that file.
+Keep in mind that this works only for files suffixed with `_spec`,
-which is the default for generated files.
+which is the default for generated specs.
 Give it a try by opening up one of the
 two feature spec files and saving them.
-You should see the specs in that file
-running in automatically.
-There are a number of other settings that can be
+There are a number of other settings that
-tweaked in Guard to make it focus failed tests, use Spring, etc., but we will
+can be tweaked in Guard to make it focus failed tests, use Spring, etc., but we will
 skip those features for the sake of this walkthrough.